datastackacademy/data-engineering-101/week_1/ep3/README.md

 We recommend the flow of:
 1. Making the repo and files locally
 2. Activating the virtual environment and installing requirements
-3. Initialize a Git Repository
+3. Initializing a Git Repository
 4. Writing, saving, and commiting changes to the local files
 5. Creating a remote repository on GitHub and pushing the local repository to it